agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```
 By default, new properties are added to the already collected data, although they might not fit into the typescript interface defined before.
 In case you don't want to add new properties, set `addNewProperties` to `false` in the configuration object,
-which is passed as the third parameter.
+which can be passed as the third parameter.
 ```ts {2}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.update(1, {name: "hans", age: 12}, {addNewProperties: false}); // Item at '1' has value '{name: "hans"}'